 In an extended work, we propose the Grouped Feedback Delay Network (GFDN) , that has different attenuation filters in different delay line groups.
 We use the GFDN for modeling coupled rooms and single rooms constructed of different materials, and discuss methods for efficient room resizing.
 Sound examples are available here.
+The presentation accompanying the DAFx paper is available here.

 We have measured and modeled carillon bells at Stanford's Hoover Tower using modal synthesis.
 Our 'computer carillon' can ring at different dynamic levels using a parameterized clapper-bell interaction function.
 Sound examples are available here.